Best Tennis Shoes for Plantar Fasciitis – 2017 Reviews and Top Picks

 High-tech rubber formulation provides optimized performance.
 The seamless circular microcells on the sole also enhance your performance.

-Although the men and women version of this shoe have a similar design, they come in different colors.
+Although the men and women version of this shoe has a similar design, they come in different colors.

 The men colors include black with white and yellow markings, orange, white with black, and more.
 The women version comes in white with blue color markings only.